A-SunsetMkt-Forks/Better-Brave-Browser/README.md

 "BraveAIChatEnabled"=dword:00000000
 ```

-4. Save the file and change its extension to `.reg`.
+3. Save the file and change its extension to `.reg`.
 We named the file `brave_debloater.txt` so we will change it to `brave_debloater.reg`

+4. Close Brave Browser if opened

 5. Execute and click yes when asked.